jdjakub/phd-thesis/appendix-substrate-ref.md

 \label{fig:camera-spec}
 \end{figure}

-Third, a vector property may have a `basis` key naming a registered co-ordinate frame.
-This can be seen in the special *camera* graphics map (Figure\ \ref{fig:camera-spec}), linked to the zoomable/pannable view in the graphics window.
+Third, a vector property may have a `basis` key naming a registered co-ordinate frame; built-in examples are `world` (the root THREE.js basis) and `screen` (pixel co-ordinates from the top left).
+This key can be seen in the special *camera* graphics map (Figure\ \ref{fig:camera-spec}), linked to the zoomable/pannable view in the graphics window.
 If left unspecified, the basis is assumed to be that of the parent node in the tree.
 However, the user can set an explicit `basis` to express co-ordinates as most convenient to them, while the substrate will convert between frames under the hood.

 This is another application of Naïve Honesty in regard to our frustrations about graphics programming: the co-ordinate basis of a vector is often left as *implicit* information for the programmer to carry around in his head, who must also have a notebook handy to write the relevant matrix equations to transform things properly.
 We believe this tedium is exactly what should be handled automatically by the substrate (on this theme, see \textcite{Gator}).
-As it stands, bases are registered by the key name of the graphics map into a flat list, and are thus vulnerable to name collisions and synchronisation issues.
+As it stands, basis frames are registered by the key name of the graphics map into a flat list, and are thus vulnerable to name collisions and synchronisation issues.
 However, what we have is a promising start.

 Naïve Honesty can be seen as a response to a design requirement called "No Guessing":